Looking for a great day trip in Hong Kong to get away from the bustle of city life? Look no further than our guide to things to do in Lantau!

 If you get a high from hiking in Hong Kong, then you’re going to love the Lantau Trail.
 This 12-section 70-km-long loop is the third-longest trail in Hong Kong.
 It’s considered one of the best trails in the territory because it has varying levels of difficulty, the route is well-marked, and there are ample visitor facilities.
 The highlights of the trail are Lantau Peak (934 m) and Sunset Peak (869 m), the second- and third-highest peaks of Hong Kong, respectively.

-Lantau Trail, begins and ends at Mui Wo
+Lantau Trail (begins and ends at Mui Wo), Lantau Island, Hong Kong

 7. Tai O Fishing Village

-Read our full guide to exploring Tai O here.
+Read our full guide to exploring Tai O.

 8. Mui Wo

-If Tai O is the Little Venice of Hong Kong, Mui Wo could well earn the moniker of the territory’s Little Amsterdam.
-As soon as you get off the ferry or bus when you arrive in Mui Wo, you will see a large parking lot for bicycles and dedicated bike lanes on which residents peddle away.
-The highlight of this former silver-mining village is its cooked food market (seafood being the most popular pick among diners), Silver Mine Bay Beach, Silver Mine Falls, and that it’s the starting point of the Lantau Trail.
+If Tai O is the Little Venice of Hong Kong, Mui Wo could well earn the nickname of the territory’s Little Amsterdam.
+As soon as you step off the ferry or bus upon arriving in Mui Wo, you’ll be greeted by a scene of bicycles and dedicated bike lanes, giving the village a charming and bike-friendly atmosphere.
+Be sure to explore the highlights of the area, from the vibrant cooked food market, where seafood takes centre stage, to the picturesque Silver Mine Bay Beach and the Silver Mine Falls.
+And for those seeking an outdoor adventure, Mui Wo serves as the starting point for the iconic Lantau Trail, offering breathtaking views along its scenic route.

 9. Pui O